Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 The competition takes place in a MOBA-style arena game (similar to *League of Legends*):
 * **Base Towers (Objective):** Each team's base is surrounded by physical buttons.
 Depressing an opponent's base button deducts base HP.
 * **Tower Hazards:** Base buttons are guarded by a long slowly spinning, high-damage physical arm.
+* **Center Capture Zones:** 2 center zones could be captured by teams, once captured, it deal automatic chip damage to opponent base.
 * **Team Compositions:** 2 robots per team (built by 2 separate student groups) operating under autonomous, remote control (RC), or hybrid modes.
 * **Hit Detection & Respawns:** Each robot carries an exposed whisker switch as its target zone.
 Strikes to this switch deduct HP; reaching 0 HP forces a timed respawn penalty.
 * **Offensive Weapons:** Active mechanisms (e.g., servo-driven sweeping arms) are permitted within strict length constraints.